DTF Transfer Pricing & Cost Per Shirt Guide (2026): Durability & Business Economics

 In-house DTF printing is cheaper per transfer at volumes above 50–100 transfers per week.
 Below that threshold, outsourcing to a DTF transfer supplier is typically more cost-effective when you factor in equipment depreciation, maintenance, and consumables waste.Can you DTF print on fleece?

 Yes.
 DTF on fleece works well at 300–320°F for 12–15 seconds with medium-firm pressure.
 Pre-press the fleece for 5 seconds to flatten it and remove moisture.
-Use a pressing pillow inside the garment to equalize pressure over seams and pockets.Tags
+Use a pressing pillow inside the garment to equalize pressure over seams and pockets.Custom DTF Printing Near Me

 About the Author